 However, a select few have had such a profound impact on our culture that their names remain woven at the forefront of the Western world's collective mind.
 Such figures include the physicist Albert Einstein (whose name is now synonymous with intelligent), the religious leader Jesus Christ (whose name is frequently used as an exclamation), and William Shakespeare.

-William Shakespeare is a seventeenth-century English playwright and poet who is famous for his works such as Hamlet and Romeo and Juliet.
-Almost all students from English-speaking schools are made to study his works at some point or another.
+William Shakespeare is a seventeenth-century English playwright and poet who is famous for works such as Hamlet and Romeo and Juliet.
+Almost all students from English-speaking schools are made to study his works at some point or another in their academic lives.

 However, despite being made to study him at school, few of us are actually told why his works are so important.
-This article will provide five reasons why Shakespeare's works are significant, and explain why the enigmatic playwright continues to dominate the imagination of the Western world even more than four centuries after his death.
+This article will provide five reasons why Shakespeare's works are significant, and help you understand why the enigmatic playwright continues to dominate the imagination of the Western world even more than four centuries after his death.

 1. Shakespeare's Influence on the English Language